BioStruct-UdeM/SAXS_tutorials/docs/details_instrument_software.md

 ```

 will open the shutter, measure the beam count for 0.1 second and then close the shutter.
-Normally, there should not be any input from the regular users in this terminal.
+We expect a photon flux of \(2.5 \times 10^8 s^{-1}\) or more.
+Nonetheless, normally, there should not be any input from the regular users in this terminal.

 ## DET